-It’s no wonder that YouTubers are doing Mukbang of this snack.
+It's no wonder that YouTubers are doing Mukbang of this snack.
 Mukbang translates to “eating broadcast” in South Korea.
-Here’s an ASMR one we love.
-Be warned – it’s guaranteed to make you hungry and try our cheesy Korean corn dog recipe out!
+Here's an ASMR one we love.
+Be warned - it's guaranteed to make you hungry.
+So, try our cheesy Korean corn dog recipe out!

 Let us know if this Korean corn dog recipe satisfied your cravings!
 Tag us on Instagram @honestfoodtalks to show us your creations!